Chapter 1 : Begin with a Bang

 Her smile drooped.
 A lazy finger reached up and prodded his cheek.
 "Freddie, you used to be more fun than this."

-He smacked her on the side of the head with the map before returning it to his pocket.
+He smacked her head with the map.
 "We don't have James' charisma to help us out this year if we get caught.
 Come on.
 I'll give you half my treacle tart when we get back."

 With the potion tucked safely in Bea's book bag, the two scampered toward the closest stairwell.
 They made haste; there was still a prefect patrolling the dungeons.